RicNavarro/DC-Rebirth-analysis/README.md

 ### Analysis and Visualization Phase:
 1.  **Exploratory Data Analysis (EDA):** Initial analysis to identify trends and patterns.
-2.  **Interactive Visualization:** Development of dynamic dashboards and reports using **Power BI** to present insights clearly and accessibly.
+2.  **Interactive Visualization:** Development of dynamic dashboards and reports using **Looker Studio** to present insights clearly and accessibly.

 ## 🚀 Next Steps

 *   Complete the planned dataset enhancements in Python.
 *   Conduct deeper exploratory analyses.
-*   Develop an interactive dashboard in Power BI.
+*   Develop an interactive dashboard in Looker Studio.
 *   Write a report detailing key findings and recommendations.

 ## 🤝 How to Contribute